Distribution-uniform anytime-valid sequential inference and the Robbins-Siegmund distributions: Illustration: Sequential conditional independence testing

-where $\widehat \mu_n^x(z)$ and $\widehat \mu_n^y(z)$ are estimates of the regression functions $\mu^x(z) := \EE(X \mid Z=z)$ and $\mu^y(z) := \EE(Y \mid Z=z)$.
+for each $i \in [n]$.
 For the remainder of the discussion on batch conditional independence testing, we will assume that $\widehat \mu_n^x(Z_i)$ and $\widehat \mu_n^y(Z_i)$ are constructed from an independent sample (e.g.~through sample-splitting or cross-fitting, in which case we may assume access to $2n$ triplets of $(X, Y, Z)$) for mathematical simplicity, but \citetalias{shah2020hardness} do not always suggest doing so.
 However, we will not dwell on arguments for or against sample splitting here.
 From the residuals in \eqref{eq:shah-peters-residuals}, they construct the test statistic $\GCMSP_n$ taking the form

 where $\widehat \sigma_n^2 := \frac{1}{n} \sum_{i=1}^n R_{i,n}^2 - \left ( \frac{1}{n}\sum_{i=1}^n R_{i,n} \right )^2$ and they show that if the regression functions $(\mu^y, \mu^x)$ are estimated sufficiently fast (and under some other mild regularity conditions) then $\sqrt{n} \GCMSP_n$ has a standard Gaussian limit, enabling asymptotic (fixed-$n$) inference.
 We formally recall a minor simplification of their main result here.
 Consider the following three assumptions for a class of distributions $\Pnull$.